Gwindow/WhatAPI/Twinklebear Work Notes.md

 The code for handling Users and Tags isn't written.
 For Favorites it appears that the API response is yet to be written as I get status: failure when trying what a guess at the url is

+#### Removing Friends
+The function is commented out in user.User and marked as todo complete, I'll do it.

 ## Questions:
 What should be done about html characters?
 Namely things such as
 ```html